Sharing Learning Tools for Youth Digital Life

 By Sandra Cortesi, Andres Lombana, and Alexa Hasse

 Over the past seven years, the Youth and Media team at the Berkman Klein Center has worked with young people, educators, researchers, and practitioners on co-designing tools that can be used to learn and teach, in both formal and informal environments, about the digital world.
-Currently, over 100 such tools, which include curriculum modules, videos, visualizations, and learning experiences, are available through our Digital Literacy Resource Platform (DLRP).
+Currently, over 100 such tools, which include curriculum modules, videos, visualizations, and learning experiences, are available through our Digital Citizenship+ (Plus) Resource Platform (DCRP).

 Addressing Multiple Areas of Life

-To view the areas we have identified, please visit the DLRP thematic areas page.
+To view the areas we have identified, please visit the DCRP thematic areas page.

 Co-design and Collaboration